 Bunny Painting- A cute bunny with primary color paints.
 She’s using a fine brush to match the size of the little bunny.
 This hand painted bunny can also be used as an ornament!

-Sticking Easter Window Clings- I let her stick each letters at the glass door by giving her the letter /H/ first then /A/ and so on until she finished everything and I let her read the words she created.
-Audrey started to read words when she was two years old.
+Sticking Easter Window Clings- I let her stick each letters at the glass door by giving her the letters /H/ first then /A/ and so on until she finished everything and I let her read the words she created.
+Audrey started to read few words when she was two years old.

 What are your favorite spring activities?
 Please share this fun spring activities.
 Follow my blog for more ideas and inspirations.